ashbellett/ashbellett.github.io/_posts/_probability/conditional-probability.md

 $$\mathbb{P}\left(A\mid B\right)=\frac{\mathbb{P}\left(A\right)\,\mathbb{P}\left(B\right)}{\mathbb{P}\left(B\right)}=\mathbb{P}\left(A\right).$$

-Conditional probability is equivalent to shrinking the sample space by replacing events with intersections between themselves and the event that has occurred and rescaling probabilities.
+Conditional probability is equivalent to reducing the sample space by replacing events with intersections between themselves and the event that has occurred and rescaling probabilities.

 Given events $$A,B,C\in\mathcal{F}$$, events $$A$$ and $$B$$ are **conditionally independent** given $$C$$ if and only if: